Sexual Orientation and Gender Identity Cards

 Should only homosexual or transgender people fill out the SOGI card?

-Do all clinicians need to ask their patients to fill out the card even when they don't feel comfortable talking about the subjects?
+Do all prenatal care providers need to ask their patients to fill out the card?

-The clinicians are not responsible for collecting the information.
-All they need to do is give the card to their patients and explain it is voluntary.
+Yes, but the clinicians are not responsible for collecting the information.
+All they need to do is give the card to their patient and explain it is voluntary.
 There are instructions for patients on the card on how to complete it.

-How do I get more guidance or information on how to fill out this form?
+How do I get more guidance or information on this form?

-Please email the Prenatal Screening Program at: PNS@cdph.ca.gov.
+Please email the California Prenatal Screening (PNS) Program at: